earkevin11/Azure-AD-Roles/README.md

 What are Azure AD roles?

-- Azure AD role are built-in roles used to manage Azure AD resources.
+- Azure AD role are built-in roles used to manage <strong> Azure AD resources </strong>.
 - There are several Azure AD Roles and they can be used to:
 - Create or edit users
 - Assign admin roles to others